Brown trout: Characteristics

 The brown trout is a medium-sized fish, growing to 20 kg or more and a length of about 100 cm in some localities, although in many smaller rivers, a mature weight of 1.0 kg or less is common.
 S. t. lacustris reaches an average length of 40–80 cm with a maximum length of 140 cm and about 60 lb.

+On September 11, 2009, a 41.45-lb (18.80-kg) brown trout was caught by Tom Healy in the Manistee River system in Michigan, setting a new state record.
+As of late December 2009, the fish captured by Healy was confirmed by both the International Game Fish Association and the Fresh Water Fishing Hall of Fame as the new all-tackle world record for the species.
+This fish, which supplanted the former world record from the Little Red River in Arkansas, has in turn been exceeded by a 20.1 kg specimen caught in the Ohau Canal in Twizel, New Zealand on 27 October 2020.
+The all-tackle length IGFA world record is a 97 cm fish caught in Milwaukee Harbor, Wisconsin on 16 December 2011.

 The spawning behaviour of brown trout is similar to that of the closely related Atlantic salmon.
 A typical female produces about 2,000 eggs per kg (900 eggs per lb) of body weight at spawning.

-On September 11, 2009, a 41.45-lb (18.80-kg) brown trout was caught by Tom Healy in the Manistee River system in Michigan, setting a new state record.
-As of late December 2009, the fish captured by Healy was confirmed by both the International Game Fish Association and the Fresh Water Fishing Hall of Fame as the new all-tackle world record for the species.
-This fish now supplants the former world record from the Little Red River in Arkansas.